 Games certainly fall into the category of local apps, but so do the numerous apps and utilities that can make everyday tasks a little easier.
 Here, it’s also a mixed bag.

-Chromebooks also have another advantage, although we certainly don’t think this is for everyone: Linux.
-Some Chromebooks can run Linux, although it will take some fiddling.
+Although we certainly don’t think this is for everyone, some Chromebooks can run Linux, but it will take some fiddling.
 Our friends over at Computerworld have an up-to-date guide on how to run Linux on a Chromebook.

 Which is more secure, a Chromebook or a Windows PC?